 The good news is that all of these workplace priorities are easily achievable if companies are willing to abandon “the old way of doing things” in an effort to appeal to the younger workforce.

 Ready to manage the workforce of the future?
 Here are tips on attracting, developing, and retaining millennials.

 1. Attracting Millennials

 - No More Nine-to-Five: To help achieve the work-life balance that matters so much to millennials, offer scheduling flexibility, including flex hours and opportunities to work remotely.

-- Offer a Sense of Purpose: Millennials want to work for companies that have a higher purpose, exhibit strong corporate citizenship and make an impact.
-Let millennial recruits know how your company contributes to the community and makes a difference the world.
+- Offer a Sense of Purpose: Millennials want to work for companies that have a higher purpose, exhibit strong corporate citizenship, and make an impact.
+Let millennial recruits know how your company contributes to the community and makes a difference in the world.

 - Invest in Their Financial Future: Millennials don’t believe they’ll ever get a Social Security check — as they’ve been told their whole lives that the funds will dry up long before they retire.
 As a result, corporate retirement plans — like offering and matching a 401(k) — appeal highly to this group.

 - Long Live Learning: One of the top fears cited by millennials is getting stuck in a job with no development opportunities (source: Harvard Business Review).
 Overcome this fear by offering ongoing learning and training opportunities for millennials to grow professionally and personally.